EmilionR/card-battle-pp2/README.md

 Google Fonts - For stylish headings.

-Google Dev Tools - For debugging and trying out design improvements on the fly.
+Google & Mozilla Developer Tools - For debugging and trying out design improvements on the fly.

 GNU Image Manipulation Program - Cropping and scaling images for faster load times.